Mission Statements and Learning Objectives

 Student Learning Objectives

-The department believes that the well-educated student, receiving a degree in any of the majors within the History and Government Department, will be able to:
+Students receiving a degree in any of the majors within the History and Political Science Department, will be able to:

 - Identify major social, political, economic, geographic, technological, and cultural developments and concepts in history and political science and be able to place them within the appropriate cultural and temporal context.